polar-app/polar-app/README.md

  - Ability to pull down ISBN metadata for books

- - Abilty to pull down metadata by academic paper ID using various platform APIs.
+ - Ability to pull down metadata by academic paper ID using various platform APIs.

 # Principles